nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view list
-2. ClickConnect shows a list of persons
+2. FitBook shows a list of persons
 3. User requests to delete a specific person in the list
-4. ClickConnect deletes the person
+4. FitBook deletes the person
 5. Use case ends.

 **Extensions**